When startups step in it: Silicon Valley deals, reels with scandal

 "Dear Public Library System, We hope you use some of the $12 million in hotel taxes to keep the library open later.
 Love, Airbnb," read one ad.
 Others mentioned adding new bike lanes and feeding expired parking meters.

-The ad campaign infuriated San Franciscans who pointed out that $12 million was a drop in the bucket compared to what it cost to run a city.
-San Francisco State University professor Martha Kenney did the math in response to the ads' cheeky suggestions for the cities libraries.
+The ad campaign infuriated San Franciscans who pointed out that $12 million was a drop in the bucket compared to what it costs to run a city.
+San Francisco State University professor Martha Kenney did the math in response to the ads' cheeky suggestions for the cities' libraries.
 "I'm happy to hear that you paid your taxes this year.
 I did too!
-Isn't it awesome?" she wrote in a Facebook.
+Isn't it awesome?" she wrote in a Facebook post.
 "However, I've crunched some numbers and I have some bad news for you.
 I doubt that your hotel tax can keep the libraries open more than a minute or two later."

 GitHub